bfw-systems/bfw/docs/en/get-started/add-a-module.md

 I will not explain here, there is a dedicated page [create a module](../how-it-works/create-module.md) for that :

-To summarise the idea, create a directory into `app/modules` with your module name.
+To summarise the idea, create a directory into `app/modules/available` with your module name.
 Next create the file `module.json` into it.
 This file will say to the framework how to load your module.
+And enable the module with the command `./vendor/bin/bfwEnMod` (like an external module).